North Cambridge Academy

-North Cambridge Academy is a small secondary school with academy status, located in North Cambridge, England.
-Founded in 1959 the school has also been known as Manor Community College, and The Manor.
+North Cambridge Academy is a co-educational comprehensive secondary school with academy status, located in the suburb of King's Hedges in Cambridge, England.
+Founded in 1959 the school was previously known as Manor Community College, and The Manor.

 Partner schools

-Associate primary schools are: Shirley Infant and Primary School, Kings Hedges Primary School, The Grove Primary School and Orchard Park Primary School.
+Catchment area primary schools: Shirley Infant and Primary School, Kings Hedges Primary School, The Grove Primary School and Orchard Park Primary School.

-The Sister Schools of this establishment are Swavesey Village College, Stamford Welland Academy and Nene Park Academy.
+North Cambridge Academy is part of the Meridian Trust which encapsulates 31 schools, all within the Cambridgeshire area.

 History

 The school was built as Manor School around 1959 based on a design by the architects W. Doig and M.R.
 Francis and, at that time, was a flagship school in Cambridge City.
 The school was named after Manor Farm which was in the area and was owned by Cambridgeshire County Council, who bought the farm in 1909 from the Benson family of Chesterton hall.
 The Council split the farm into smallholdings, and the name of one of the smallholders, William Downham, is commemorated in a nearby road called Downham's Lane.
 The school was due to have funding for refurbishment, but this was removed by Cambridgeshire County Council in 2009.
 It has recently been selected as part of the Coalition Government's Priority School Building Programme.

+1982 arson attack

+There was a significant arson attack in June 1982.

+23 year old Martin Reid, of Nicholas Way, was jailed for seven years on 12 November 1982 for the £400,000 of fire damage at his former schools.
+Reid had lost his job as a milkman, after a drink driving conviction.
+His father was Sidney Reid, the Conservative leader of Cambridge City Council.
+The judge had considered life imprisonment.

+Academic improvement

-From the 1990s to the mid 2000s the school was ran by principal Mr. Cressy and his deputy head Mrs. Forster.
-Unfortunately, this was a bad spell for the school as many agreed they ran the school very poorly, with rumours of corruption ending in students being unfairly expelled.
+From the 1990s to the mid 2000s the principal was Mr Cressy.
 In 2007 the school appointed Ben Slade as principal.
 In October 2012 Slade resigned in order to take up a post in the independent schools sector.
 The school improved during his 5-year tenure despite 2012 results being the lowest since he was appointed exacerbated by the national grade boundary change scandal.
 In 2007 results were 23% 5 higher grades including English and Maths.
 These rose to 49% in 2010.
 At 5 higher grades results rose from 32% in 2007 to 60% in 2010 "a remarkable turnaround" (Ofsted, 2010).
 Martin Campbell was appointed as principal after Slade's resignation.

 OfSTED commented that "the changes made are recognised by parents, the vast majority of whom are supportive of the school's work.
 A considerable number commented on the improvements, including the renewed focus on improving standards.
 The comment, 'the effort of staff and pupils to make a dramatic improvement is working', is typical."